ispras/dedoc/README.md

 Workflow description is given [`here`](https://dedoc.readthedocs.io/en/latest/?badge=latest#workflow)

 ## Features and advantages
-Dedoc is implemented in Python and works with semi-structured data formats (DOC/DOCX, ODT, XLS/XLSX, CSV, TXT, JSON) and none-structured data formats like images (PNG, JPG etc.), archives (ZIP, RAR etc.), PDF and HTML formats.
+Dedoc is implemented in Python and works with semi-structured data formats (DOC/DOCX, ODT, XLS/XLSX, CSV, TXT, JSON) and unstructured data formats like images (PNG, JPG etc.), archives (ZIP, RAR etc.), PDF and HTML formats.
 Document structure extraction is fully automatic regardless of input data type.
 Metadata and text formatting are also extracted automatically.

 In 2022, the system won a grant to support the development of promising AI projects from the [Innovation Assistance Foundation (Фонд содействия инновациям)](https://fasie.ru/).

 ## Dedoc provides:
-* Extensibility due to a flexible addition of new document formats and to an easy change of an output data format.
+* Extensibility due to flexible addition of new document formats and easy change of an output data format.
 * Support for extracting document structure out of nested documents having different formats.
 * Extracting various text formatting features (indentation, font type, size, style etc.).
 * Working with documents of various origin (statements of work, legal documents, technical reports, scientific papers) allowing flexible tuning for new domains.